 When by the end of the 1800s newspaper had become advertising outlets that sold for a meager fee while monetizing mostly on businesses ads.
 It was the beginning of industry – that of news – that carried intrinsic biases and distortions that persist nowadays.
 As technology advances, humanity has hope for it to build a better world.
 In part, this belief is based on the fact that people behind those technologies are engineers, thus not subject to common biases.
 In reality, an engineer might not be equipped to understand or even think ethical matters are important.
 But those might be the worse people to advance our society, for a simple reason.
 Often ethics is not a matter of optimization.
 Quite the opposite, when you introduce a utilitarian or optimization metric to an ethical dilemma, you might make it worse.

-As Google and Facebook showed, those same engineers that invented super smart tools, also adopted old business models, mainly borrowed by the media industry that adopted them in modern times (by the mid-1800s).
-Thus, the question that keeps staring back at me is "shouldn't technology also innovate regarding monetization strategies to create more sustainable business models?"
+As Google and Facebook showed, those same engineers that invented super smart tools, also adopted old sustainable business models?”, mainly borrowed by the media industry that adopted them in modern times (by the mid-1800s).
+Thus, the question that keeps staring back at me is “shouldn’t technology also innovate regarding monetization strategies to create more

 Once again, probably myself, just like the rest of the world is putting too much hope into what technology can and should do.
 Therefore, the best way to go ahead is to be always a skeptic and ask any tech giant promising us the moon “how do you make money?”

 - What Is a Business Model?
 26 Successful Types of Business Models You Need to Know